 White elephant refers to an asset or any property which is quite expensive to maintain in comparison to its usefulness or productivity.
 The property or asset carries a high cost of maintenance, and it rarely results in a profitable operation.
 The term is from customs of Thai origin where white elephants of a rare breed were part of gifts to the Monarch.

-- In financial terms, the term white elephant gets associated with an unprofitable or unviable business or ventures.
-The operational costs are high, the assets maintenance and repairs are high and there are no profits to the owner.
+In the financial context, the term white elephant gets associated with an unprofitable or unviable business or ventures.
+The operational costs are high, the assets' maintenance and repairs are high, and there are no profits to the owner.
 The business assets may be quite large and difficult to find a suitor to sell and exit from the investments.

-- In general, and more related to the attractive investments in the decade of 2010s and some earlier, real estate was a profitable business.
-But after the subprime crisis in 2008 many who invested at high prices could not realise enough to maintain their assets.
+In general, and more related to the attractive investments in the decade of 2010s and some earlier, real estate was a profitable business.
+But after the subprime crisis in 2008, many people who invested at high prices could not realise enough to maintain their assets.
 The borrowers were unable to realise rents to pay the home loans and service the loans.

 Due to various reasons, an investment may become unprofitable after its purchase or after investing.
 The factors could be personal financial problems, or they could be an external financial crisis.
 An external crisis affects the general economy or a sector, thereby diminishing the expected returns on the investment.